disarm-platform/disarm-website/_progress_updates/2017-09-01-disarm-featured-in-how-we-get-to-next-and-places-journal.md

 ---
+layout: post
 title: DiSARM featured in How We Get To Next and Places journal
-date: 2017-09-01 00:00:00 Z
+date: {}
-published: false
+published: true
-layout: post
 post_date: '2017-09-01'
 image: pfbcligsddn05y8qkzoz.png
 ---